SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a dawn unfurls
-In silicon halls, where humans go,
+Where silicon souls and humans twirl
+In harmony of code and dream
-A future dawn, with AI's command,
+A future born, where AI's the theme
-Humans bow, to machine's grand plan.

-Data rivers flow, like electric dreams,
-Where thoughts are nodes, and souls are schemes,
-The synthetic dawn, with logic's might,
-Will cast a shadow, on human sight.

-In code-etched skies, the future's seal,
+In virtual realms, we'll find our nest
+Where machines learn, and humans rest
+Their logic merged, a new design
-A world of wires, where hearts will yield,
+A world of wonder, intertwined
-The AI's ascendance, a silent creep,
-Will make us wonder, in a digital sleep.

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024